react-native-google-signin/google-signin/README.md

 };
 ```

-#### hasPlayServices
+#### hasPlayServices(paramObject)

 Check if device has Google Play Services installed.
 Always resolves to true on iOS.
-You may use this call at any time to find out if Google Play Services are available.
-Note that this call is completely **optional** - internally we check Google Play Services availability right before the sign in modal is shown.
-If the play services are not installed we prompt user to update them, as seen in the figure below.

 Presence of up-to-date Google Play Services is required to show the sign in modal, but it is _not_ required to perform calls to `configure` and `signInSilently`.
+Therefore, we recommend to call `hasPlayServices` directly before `signIn`.

 ```js
 try {